“Yes. The property became available after we talked on July 9,” said Scheunemann.

-Scheunemann said, “I signed the paperwork yesterday to authorize the American Dairy Queen engineer to evaluate the property and begin putting together the concept plan layout for approval by the City of West Bend.
+Scheunemann said, “I signed the paperwork in July to authorize the American Dairy Queen engineer to evaluate the property and begin putting together the concept plan layout for approval by the City of West Bend.

 The West Bend Common Council went into closed session Monday, August 3, 2020, to discuss the Mutual Mall purchase agreement.
 After 23 minutes the council returned to open session and voted 7 – 0 to approve the agreement.
 District 1 alderman John Butschlick was absent.

 In February 2019 the City listed the purchase price of the parcel at $500,000.
 There was no assessed value because it was owned by the City and therefore tax exempt.